typicode/pegasus/README.md

 </script>
 ```

-__Note__: The same method can be applied with any other JavaScript library (Backbone, AngularJS, ...).
+The same method can be applied with any other JavaScript library (Backbone, AngularJS, ...).

 __Tip__:  To save a network call, you can also directly embed [pegasus.min.js](https://github.com/typicode/pegasus/blob/master/dist/pegasus.min.js) code in your html file(it's smaller than the Google analytics tracking code).